invadium/retest/README.md

 Some configuration options can be set over the environment variables.

-Note, that command line options are take precedence over the onces from the environment.
+Note, that command line options take precedence over the variables from the environment.

 Possible environment variables: